Show All Answers

 There is no fee for this test and no appointment necessary.

 If all Needham copies are out, or Needham does not own a copy, you can request it as you would any other item.
 Your request will go to another library in the Minuteman Library Network and be transferred here via the State delivery system.
 Expect it to take about a week to arrive. (exception: New DVDs and Blu-rays less than 6 months old are not available on Network Transfer.
 They are reserved for the owning library’s patrons for the first six months).
 See the Interlibrary Loan section for further information.
-Materials Checkout, VirtCat and Interlibrary Loan
+ILL, Commonwealth Catalog and OCLC

 Your service to the Needham Free Public Library is truly appreciated.
 For specific questions please click this link.